Quantifying wave-function overlaps in inhomogeneous Majorana nanowires: Abstract

 \section{Abstract}

-A key property of Majorana zero modes is their protection against local perturbations.
-In the standard picture this is the result of a high degree of spatial wavefunction non-locality.
-A careful quantitative definition of non-locality in relation to topological protection goes beyond purely spatial separation, and must also take into account the projection of wavefunction spin.
-Its form should be physically motivated from the susceptibility of the Majorana mode to different local perturbations.
-Non-locality can then be expressed as one of various wavefunction overlaps depending on the type of perturbation.
-We quantify Majorana non-locality using this approach and study its dependence with Majorana nanowire parameters in several classes of experimentally relevant configurations.
-These include inhomogeneous nanowires with sharp and smooth depletion and induced pairing, barriers and quantum dots.
-Smooth inhomogeneities have been shown to produce near-zero modes below the critical Zeeman field in the bulk.
-We study how accurately their non-locality can be estimated using a purely local measurement on one end of the nanowire, accessible through conventional transport experiments.
-In uniform nanowires the local estimator quantifies non-locality with remarkable accuracy, but less so in nanowires with inhomogeneities greater than the superconducting gap.
-We further analyse the Majorana wavefunction structure, spin texture and the spectral features associated with each type of inhomogeneity.
-Our results highlight the strong connection between internal wavefunction degrees of freedom, non-locality and protection in smoothly inhomogeneous nanowires.
+A key property of Majorana zero modes is their protection against local perturbations. {In the standard picture, this protection is {guaranteed by a} high degree of spatial nonlocality of {the} Majoranas, {namely a suppressed} wave-function overlap, {in the topological phase.}} {However}, a careful {characterisation of resilience to local noise} goes beyond {mere} spatial separation, and must also take into account the projection of wave-function spin.
+By considering the susceptibility of a given zero mode to different local perturbations, {we find the relevant forms of spin-resolved wave-function overlaps that measure its resilience.} We quantify {these} {overlaps} and study {their} dependence with nanowire parameters in several classes of experimentally relevant configurations. {These include nanowires with inhomogeneous depletion and induced pairing, barriers and quantum dots.
+Smooth inhomogeneities have been shown to produce near-zero modes, so-called pseudo-Majoranas, below the critical Zeeman field in the bulk.
+Surprisingly, their resilience is found to be comparable or better than that of topological Majoranas in realistic systems.} We {further} study how accurately their {overlaps} can be estimated using a purely local measurement on one end of the nanowire, accessible through conventional transport experiments.
+In uniform nanowires this local estimator is remarkably accurate.
+In inhomogeneous cases it is less accurate but can still provide reasonable estimates for potential inhomogeneities of the order of the superconducting gap.
+We further analyse the {zero mode} wave-function structure, spin texture and spectral features associated with each type of inhomogeneity.
+All our results highlight the strong connection between internal wave-function degrees of freedom, nonlocality and protection in smoothly inhomogeneous nanowires.